Hakozaki Shrine

 Keiseki Shrine

-Keiseki Shrine is located within the precincts of Kashii Shrine.
-“Keiseki” means “Chicken and Stone.”
-It is a very rare shrine worshipping chickens.
-According to legend, a chicken died and turned into a stone, and a Buddhist monk, feeling pity for it, built an altar.
-Since chickens do not crow at night, this shrine is said to be good for preventing babies from crying at night.
-The praying picture boards are egg-shaped and somewhat cute.
+Keiseki Shrine is located within the grounds of Kashii Shrine.
+The name Keiseki literally means “Chicken and Stone,” and it is a very rare shrine dedicated to chickens.
+According to legend, a chicken once died and turned into a stone, and a Buddhist monk, moved with compassion, built an altar for it.
+Because chickens do not crow at night, the shrine is believed to help prevent babies from crying after dark.
+The ema (prayer boards) are egg-shaped, adding a charming and playful touch.